Abismo Negro: Death

 Palomeque was found dead on March 22, 2009.
 His body was found in a river near the town of El Rosario, Sinaloa.
 According to a bus driver who was transporting Palomeque and other passengers to Mexico City on Friday night March 20, Palomeque became agitated, panicked and demanded to be let off the bus despite it being 1:30 in the morning.
 A text message he sent to his wife after leaving the bus confirms that Palomeque found himself lost on the dark hillside.
 After receiving the text message, his wife contacted local wrestling promoter Vicente Martinez, who organized a search party.
 On the morning of March 22, Palomeque was found floating face down in the river.
 Afterwards, medical expert Jesús Enrique Castro López stated that such an anxiety attack could be steroid related, but Palomeque's alleged steroid abuse has not been confirmed.
 An autopsy was carried out on March 23, which determined that the cause of death was drowning, and no further investigation into the death is planned.
 A memorial was held in Mexico City on March 24 for friends and family of Palomeque, many of whom showed up without their masks on, to keep the focus of the event on Palomeque.
 His body was subsequently cremated, with the ashes taken to Villahermosa to be buried.

-On Saturday March 21, while Palomeque was either lost in the hills or already dead, someone worked as Abismo Negro on an AAA show in Cancun.
+On Saturday March 21, while Palomeque was either lost in the hills or already dead, someone worked as Abismo Negro on an AAA show in Cancún.
 In the past, the wrestler known as Black Abyss had worked as Abismo Negro when Palomeque failed to show, but this time Black Abyss was not the man behind the mask, as he was on the opposing team that night.
 Following the discovery of Palomeque's body, the deception in Cancun received national coverage in Mexico and the local promoter responsible for the show, Renán Martínez, was suspended for two years by the Benito Júarez Boxing and Wrestling commission.
+On November 25, 2024, during an appearance on Latin Lover's podcast, fellow Mexican wrestler Laredo Kid admitted to have been the one who replaced Abismo Negro during that match with authorization from AAA.
+According to Laredo, he only made a brief appearance as Abismo Negro to be beaten and sent on a stretcher to the back.

-On October 26, 2009 AAA held the Torneo Abismo Negro in honor of Palomeque, the tournament was a 7-man gauntlet-style match and included a mix of five AAA veterans and two Abismo Negro students.
+On October 26, 2009, AAA held the Torneo Abismo Negro in honor of Palomeque, the tournament was a 7-man gauntlet-style match and included a mix of five AAA veterans and two Abismo Negro students.
 The participants were Cuervo, Black Abyss, Gato Eveready, Kempo Dragon, Joe Líder, Extreme Tiger and Relámpago.
 Relámpago, Abismo Negro's last student to turn professional, won the match after 48 minutes.
 The event was not televised and did not become an annual event.
 During Triplemania XVII there was a moment of silence in memory of Abismo Negro, Antonio Peña and Mitsuharu Misawa (Misawa had died the night before).